Pros and cons of ADT security

 ADT customer reviews

-Customer reviews of ADT are quite positive.* People leaving positive reviews often tell stories about a time their system prevented a burglary or helped them catch a fire before anyone was injured.
+Customer reviews of ADT are extremely mixed.* Positive reviews often tell stories about a time their system prevented a burglary or helped them catch a fire before anyone was injured.
 A lot of people also mention getting help quickly when they had trouble with equipment.
 ADT customers are also happy with the mobile app and like being able to control the system with their phones.

 Negative reviews focus mostly on the sales process and miscommunication about monthly costs.
 A lot of customers expected to get security monitoring for $27.99 per month and only later realized that the base package didn’t include what they needed.